How To Decorate a Halloween Gingerbread House

 Making the Halloween-themed gingerbread house from scratch is typically spread over several sessions:

-- Mixing the dough and letting it rest
+- Mix the dough and let it rest for at least 1 hour

-- Cutting out the pieces, baking them, and letting them cool completely
+- Cut out the pieces, bake them, and let them cool completely for 8 hours to overnight

-- Icing together the sides of the house and letting the icing harden
+- Ice together the sides of the house and let the icing harden for at least 2 hours

-- Adding the roof and letting the icing harden
+- Add the roof and let the icing harden for at least 8 hours to overnight

 - Make the dough.
-(I doubled the recipe for Children's Gingerbread House.)
+(Try this recipe for Christmas Gingerbread House.)

 - Bake following recipe instructions.
 Let pieces cool completely on a rack so they'll firm up.